Skip to main content

 The spark

 I grew up doing a bit of camping, so when our family started going regularly I had a decent idea of what we needed.
 Friends who joined us didn't have that background, and it was clear how hard it is to get into things like camping, boating, or hunting if you weren't raised around them.
-Let's Camp was an attempt to bridge that gap.
+Let's Camp started as a packing-list generator to bridge that gap.
+Now I'm reactivating it as something bigger: a social app for managing group trips end to end—people, campsites, gear, and costs in one place.

 What it is